 Remote Student Registration Process and Responsibilities

+Remote students are required to submit proof of vaccination or have an approved exemption to come to campus.
 On the date of the planned visit, remote students must complete the college’s COVID-19 Health Screening Tool located on the student portal or by visiting the link.
-The health screening mirrors our daily face to face student and employee screening.
+The health screening mirrors the daily face to face student and employee screening.
 The tool will instruct students who report experiencing symptoms to contact Student Health Services before coming to campus.

 Visitor Registration Process and Responsibilities

-isitors must park in the W1 Parking Lot and proceed to the CMFT Lobby for check-in.
-A campus greeter (work-study) will be available at the lobby from 7:00am - 5:00pm M-F to complete the check in process.
+Visitors must park in the W1 Parking Lot and proceed to the CMFT Lobby for check-in.
+A campus greeter will be available at the lobby from 7:00am to 5:00pm Monday through Friday to complete the check-in process.